 What are the key challenges, opportunities and threats facing the travel sector?

-The impact of the Brexit vote leaves many unanswered questions and with the government providing little further detail in the Autumn Statement on just how the UK will exit the European Union, even future predictions remain murky.
+The impact of the Brexit vote leaves many unanswered questions and with the government in the on just how the UK will exit the European Union, even future predictions remain murky.
 Whilst Brexit is expected to have some impact, there are broader concerns, such as the impact of terrorist attacks and ongoing political turmoil in the Middle East, as well as the regulation of the sharing economy that are shaping how and where UK holiday makers are travelling.

 We recently hosted a ‘Trends in Travel’ event where we discussed some of the key trends emerging in the travel sector, a summary of the main themes can be seen below:

 - Over 50’s are the most resilient booking group

 Analysis of 100,000 bookings between June – August 2016 showed the over 50s represented 50% of bookings, up from 40% during the same time period in 2015, and that they were spending more per booking than any other demographic

 - The hotel pipeline is strong for the UK

 Good news for the sector with inbound traveler and domestic tourism on the rise.
 However, one of the biggest challenges for the sector will be how hotels are staffed if there are restrictions on labour movement as a result of Brexit and how are margins going to be managed in light of rising payroll costs?

 - Technology could fill this looming skills gap

 The extent of this will vary by offering and presents a need for a fresh look at what different traveler groups value and a possible need to reskill the workforce.
 How will organisations achieve this?
 How will government initiatives on modern apprenticeships fit in here?
 Are staffing academies the way forward?